Who is Therapy for?

 Some are lucky enough to have this person in their lives.
 Someone to share their deepest fears and darkest worries, hopes and dreams, and insecurities, and not fear judgement or criticism.
 But many of us don’t have that person.

 I have realised how important this relationship is.
 Ok, it may not be not free, but its genuine.
 There is warmth and understanding, confidentiality and most importantly, no judgement.

-Contrary to popular believe, Therapy is not for the weak hearted.
-It takes a certain amount of courage to face your faults, your weaknesses and to make changes, Most of us hate change, but as Albert Einstein said “If you keep doing the same thing, you will keep getting the same results”, so without committing to making changes you will stay stuck.
+Contrary to popular believe, Therapy is not for the weak.
+It takes courage to be vulnerable, look hard at yourself, and to make changes, Most of us hate change, but as Albert Einstein said “If you keep doing the same thing, you will keep getting the same results”, so without committing to making changes you will stay stuck.
 Embarking on therapy itself is proof that you are ready to look at what’s working in your life and what isn’t, and how to make changes to get the most out of life for yourself and those you love.

 Sharing our secrets with a trusted other means we can let it go, it really is a weight lifted, and once it is out, in the room, it can be viewed from a different perspective.
-To be able to untangle all of those thoughts that have been spinning around for years and to see them for what they really are.
+To be able to untangle all of those thoughts and beliefs that have been holding you back and to see them for what they really are.

 Counselling has allowed me to offload my mind and connect with my heart and to understand what it really means to be understood.
 To have someone sit by your side, to walk the same path and catch your fall.
 That’s worth paying for because, for me, that is priceless.

 What is Anxiety?

 What is going on in my body when I experience feeling of Anxiety?